-The authors are thankful to the Indonesia Endowment Fund for Education (LPDP) as the main sponsor of this research.
-The co-authors also partially supported by ITB P3MI Research Grants 2017-2019.
-The authors would also like to express their appreciation to Prof. Shigeo Yoden of Kyoto University and other research team members under the JSPS and DG-RSTHE Joint Research Program for FY 2018-20, for their useful discussions and suggestions.
-The authors are very grateful to Marc Salzman, Topical Editor of ANGEO, and two anonymous reviewers for their constructive comments and suggestions, which substantially improved the clarity of this work.
+Acknowledgements.
+The co-authors were partially supported by ITB-P3MI Research Grants 2017-2019.
+The authors would also like to express their appreciation to Shigeo Yoden of Kyoto University and other research team members under the JSPS and DG-RSTHE Joint Research Program for FY 2018-20 for their useful discussions and suggestions.
+The authors are very grateful to Marc Salzman, topical editor of Annales Geophysicae, and two anonymous reviewers for their constructive comments and suggestions, which substantially improved the clarity of this work.